Aporeum/aporeum/README.md

 # Aporeum

-Aporeum is a post ICO token on the ERC20 blockchain baked on real stock index.
+Aporeum is a digital Token, backed by Apple, Microsoft, Amazon indexed stocks.

 ## Usage